- Majors & Minors

 - Title IX

-Members of the Class of 2021 should read Perspectives on Conflict over the summer.
+Members of the Class of 2022 should read Resilience over the summer.
 It is distributed at Preview Days, with individual articles available on mySU.
 Complete the related assignment before arriving on campus.

 Here is a glimpse of what's included in this year's common reading anthology: